israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 The image invoked by the term *automatic semicolon insertion* is that the JavaScript parser inserts semicolons for you (internally, things are usually handled differently).

+Put another way, ASI helps the parser to determine when a statement ends.
+Normally, it ends with a semicolon.

 ### Code block
 A block set that use to group statements , expression and declaration together (and can be zero statement either), functions, or if statement are some sort of block statements